JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-scrollbars.md

 ## Known limitations

-Currently, scrolling using touchscreens, touchpads, and trackpads is treated as mouse events, which can lead to glitches and issues, such as the absence of `touchSlop` functionality.
+Currently, scrolling using touchscreens, touchpads, and trackpads is treated as mouse events, which can lead to glitches and issues, such as the lack of touch slop — a threshold distance used to differentiate intentional scrolling gestures from unintentional taps or touches.
 We are continually improving input and gesture handling and plan to introduce native support for these input devices:

 * Support touch screens natively ([CMP-1609](https://youtrack.jetbrains.com/issue/CMP-1609/))